Note: My Web pages are best viewed with style sheets enabled.

 Research done about ten years ago indicates that the best proofreading is done from hardcopy.
 Print out your story, and read it.
 As my daughter — a professional writer — strongly recommends, reading aloud helps to find problems (possibly by slowing the reader).
 Reading aloud might have caught the following:

 No matter how you approach this issue, just remember that no spell- or grammar-checker will find all errors.
 Some might even introduce new errors.
-Micro$oft's dictionary for Word 97 gives the plural of ephemeris (a table of space satellite positions and velocities in an orbit) as ephemeredes; the correct spelling of the plural is ephemerides.
-(As a software engineer specializing in testing systems for operating space satellites, this was important to me.)
+Micro$oft's dictionary for Word 97 gave the plural of ephemeris (a table of space satellite positions and velocities in an orbit) as ephemeredes; the correct spelling of the plural is ephemerides.
+(As a software engineer specializing in testing systems for operating space satellites, this was important to me and was corrected at least by Word 2007.)

 In any case, neither a spell-checker nor a grammar-checker would find the error in the following (other than the missing period at the end):